top of page

 “Such a disgusting looking creature… Just disgusting”, she sneered while chewing a bright pink gum that matched her painted cheeks.

-“Pardon me?”, I said stupidly, concealing it back in my pocket.
+“Pardon me?”, I blurted, concealing it back in my pocket.

 “D-E-S-gus-tin’.
 Don’t ya understand tha word?
 What is it anyways?
 Some sort of deformed baby or somethin’?”

-As I was torn between storming out of the bus at the next stop, correcting her spelling of "disgusting," or finding a strong yet politically correct way to put her in her place, the bus came to an abrupt halt, causing her to lose her balance.
+I was torn.
+My eyelid flinched.
+Should I storm out of the bus at the next stop?
+Correct her spelling of "disgusting"?
+Or find a strong yet politically correct way to put her in her place?
+As I was still thinking on the best way to address the situation, the bus came to an abrupt halt, causing her to lose her balance.
 She fell, front first, onto my dry, skeletal elbow.
-As a result, she choked on her gum and then spat it onto the hair of an elderly woman sitting in front of us who, cautiously, reached out to touch her pearly curls to quickly discover the sticky - and very entangled - gum.
-Her eyes widened as she slowly twisted her neck to an unnaturally extreme angle, turning her face to get a good look at us.
+As a result, she choked on her gum and spat it onto the hair of an elderly woman sitting in front of us.
+Hesitant, the lady reached out for her pearly curls.
+Her fingers found it with ease: a pink mass tangled in silver strings.
+Her eyes widened.
+Her neck twisted far.
+Too far.
+Farther than it should... and looked at us.
 I was like a fish out of the water.
 Confused and aghast.
-Sneaky Karen, on the other side, was very quick to respond:
+Sneaky Karen, again, was very quick:

 “Not me!
 Uh-huh.
 He the one guilty here, hitting me and all with his spiky dead ass elbows, making me almost choke to death, ya know?"

-The gum-afflicted woman took her phone, scanned me and Karen, and gave us a 1-star review each.
-Infuriated, Karen also took her phone and did the same, giving me a second 1-star with a comment as a side “rude and desgustin’”.
+The gum-afflicted woman took her phone, scanned me and Karen, and gave us one star each.
+Infuriated, Karen also took her phone and did the same, giving me a second star with a comment as a side “rude and desgustin’”.
 I was discombobulated.
 The third and last one, was a gift from Karen’s supportive friend.
 They all went off the bus on the next stop.
 I?
 Well, I had to go to the psychiatrist the very next day.

 “What was the creature?”